g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 ## Creating a New Yew Project
 The setup of your environment for development marks the beginning of starting a new Yew project.
 In doing so, you will create a new Rust project, including Yew as a dependency, and set up your project for WebAssembly compatibility.
 The following detailed instructions will help you begin:

-* Create a New Rust Project: To get things underway, you’ll want to create a fresh Rust project utilizing Cargo, Rust’s package manager and build system.
+* Create a New Rust Project: To get things underway, you’ll want to create a fresh Rust project utilizing `Cargo`, Rust’s package manager and build system.
 Open the terminal at hand and type out this command:

 ```bash
 cargo new yew_example --bin